hobg0blin/IntroToPCompITPCamp/README.md

 ![a chart for calculating resistance value by color](assets/resistor-color-chart.png)

+**SIDE NOTE:** *If you forget the resistor codes or don't have internet to check the handy chart, you can [use your multimeter to measure resistance](https://learn.sparkfun.com/tutorials/how-to-use-a-multimeter/measuring-resistance) as well!*

 For most LEDs, a resistor between 220 and 1K ohms will do the job, so we’ll use a 220 ohm resistor for maximum brightness (to decrease brightness, we can use a higher-ohm resistor).